Putting Policy into Practice

 food before they have money to buy more

 VEAP is committed to providing high quality and nutritious food through our food programs.
 It is widely recognized that nutrition is a key component in maintaining health and preventing chronic disease.
 Strong evidence indicates those affected by food insecurity are at the highest risk for obesity and other diet related illnesses.
-VEAP believes that everyone should have access to healthy foods.
+VEAP believes that everyone should have access to healthy foods that are familiar to them.
+Children perform better in school, adults perform better at work and seniors have their unique nutrition needs met for optimum health.

 VEAP will emphasize collecting and distributing: